Destiny (video game series): Alien races

 Every race utilizes different tactics and weapons in combat.
 The Fallen possess cloaking and short-range teleportation technologies to increase their mobility.
 The Hive use superior numbers to overwhelm their opponents in close quarters while more elite units attack from a distance.
 The Vex utilize hard-light shields and teleport units of infantry into the battlefield en-masse.
 The Cabal rely on heavy armor, ballistic shields, and jump packs to combat players.
 The Taken, in addition to all the other races specialties, use high mobility and plenty of long-range attacks to out-maneuver the player.
 The Scorn, in addition to similarities to the Fallen, do not take cover and have the most aggressive artificial intelligence, with the ability from Dark Ether to move incorporeally a short distance to evade damage.
-All of these races are hostile towards each other (with the exception of the Hive and the Taken), as they can often be observed attacking one another in-game for territorial dominance.
+Nightmares mimic the capabilities of whoever or whatever they are impersonating.
+Tormentors are slow moving but wield massive scythes and utilize paracausal suppression abilities.
+Attendants, Weavers, Omens, and Harbingers all wield Stasis and Strand powers against their opponents.
+Grims shoot their opponents from midair and can unleash a suppressing sonic scream.
+Husks unleash a Geist enemy that homes in on their opponents upon death.
+All of these races are hostile towards each other (except between Dread, Taken, House Salvation Fallen, Shadow Legion Cabal, Sol Divisive Vex, Hive, and Scorn, between Nightmares, and between Lucent Hive), as they can often be observed attacking one another in-game for territorial dominance.

-In the original game, the majority of the lore, which details backstory on characters, weapons, the alien races, planets, etc., was found in Grimoire cards collected throughout the game but could only be accessed through Bungie's website and the Destiny app.
+In the original game, the majority of the lore, which details backstory on characters, weapons, the alien races, planets, etc., was found in Grimoire cards collected throughout the game but could only be accessed through Bungie's website and the Destiny companion app.
 In Destiny 2, lore can be read through dedicated lore books in an in-game menu, as well as through lore tabs on various gear found throughout the game.
 There are also various scannable items found on the different planets that contain lore-related information.